FabioCamerota/Fraud-Detection-with-Machine-Learning/README.md

-# Fraud detection with Neo4j
+# Fraud detection with Machine Learning and Neo4j

 **Students**: